splintor/yeruham-phone-book-web-site/README.md

 ### Things left to be done:
 1. TODO: Rewrite "הסבר על השומוש באתר"
 1. TODO: Update Daniel's Telegram bot (Update URL to get data from, send "Refresh" command on update) - https://github.com/erezdaniel7/yeruhamPhoneBookbot/blob/master/app.js
-1. TODO: Convert phone numbers to tel: links on mobile devices (and consider converting unlinked e-mail addresses) - use mobile app code (probably not needed on Safari - iOS?)
 1. TODO: Add "Copy" button next to phone numbers
 1. TODO: Show icon for each result (and enable defining icons for pages/categories)
 1. TODO [mobile]: Update app to use the new site